-- Player should put down a tee at the point where the last shot was played (recommended but not required). - This is the reference point for the drop. - Player should drop within ONE club-length of the reference point, but no nearer the hole. - Player must go through the dropping procedure (see the checklist for dropping scenarios). - This could allow the player to drop on the fairway, even if their last shot was from the rough. - The next shot will be the 5th shot.
+- Player should put down a tee at the point where the last shot was played (recommended but not required). - This is the reference point for the drop. - Player should drop within ONE club-length of the reference point, but no nearer the hole. - Player must go through the dropping procedure (see the checklist points that apply to all dropping scenarios). - This could allow the player to drop on the fairway, even if their last shot was from the rough. - The next shot will be the 5th shot.